Saeed Emami

-Saeed Emami (سعید امامی; né Saeed Eslami) (14 January 1958 – 19 June 1999) was the Iranian deputy minister of intelligence under Ali Fallahian, and adviser to the Ghorbanali Dorri-Najafabadi.
+Saeed Emami (سعید امامی; né Saeed Eslami) (14 January 1958 – 19 June 1999) was the Iranian deputy minister of intelligence under Ali Fallahian, and adviser to Ghorbanali Dorri-Najafabadi.
 He was appointed as deputy minister in security affairs and the second person of intelligence ministry when he was 32 years old.
 He is also considered as the designer and leader of many internal and extraterritorial intelligence operations during the 1990s, especially in the case of western countries, Israel and anti-revolutionary units.
 He was accused of having independently organized the assassinations of dissidents (known as the "chain murders").

 Biography

 Emami was born in Abadeh, near Shiraz, Iran.
 In 1978, he moved to the United States with the help of his uncle, Soltan Mohammad Etemad, to pursue his studies in mechanical engineering.

 Following the Iranian Revolution, he returned to Iran and became involved in intelligence gathering.
 In 1984, when the Majlis of Iran (Iranian Parliament) approved the establishment of the Ministry of Intelligence of Iran, he joined the ministry and worked at the foreign directorate during Mohammad Reyshahri's term.
 Later he was appointed deputy minister during the tenure of Ali Fallahian.
 He was also the director of the ministry's security directorate.